We are so excited to announce and introduce our 2021 Advisory Board!

 Self-care Practices: Gratitude + informal meditation and spending quality time with loved ones.

 Joanna H. (she/her/hers) is currently a master’s student studying physiology with aspirations to become an MD/MPH.
 She received her undergraduate degree in Government with a concentration in Inequality Studies and Health Policy and Analysis.
 Joanna has committed much of her life to mental health, from receiving her Girl Scout Gold Award for mental health awareness projects to revamping and revitalizing the mental health space at her university.
 She continues to focus on mental health advocacy while she pursues medicine and has also dedicated herself to a variety of volunteer projects.
 Originally from sunny Los Angeles, she now resides in Washington, D.C. continuing to fight the good fight.

 Biggest Inspiration: “One of my best friends (and my current roommate) inspires me every day.
 He is consistently committed to learning how to support others, whether through his career or in his free time, and has also recently inspired me to start to listen to my own body and appreciate my body for what it has done and continues to do for me.”

-Joe H. (he/him/his) is a writer, presenter, actor, and songwriter.
-In addition to studying creative writing in school, he also currently hosts ‘The Afternoon Show’ on Rother Radio, as well as a music show.
-After receiving the Essex Newspaper’s Award for Communications for his editorial work, Joe turned to video interviews.
-Joe uses his platform and love of storytelling to share the truths that unite us as humans, in order to build a braver world.
+Joe H. (he/him/his) is a writer and presenter living in the UK.
+In addition to studying creative writing at university, he has also hosted his own radio show and continues to create multimedia content.
+After receiving the Essex Newspaper’s Award for Communications for his editorial work, Joe has been emboldened to use his platform and love of storytelling to share the truths that unite us as humans, in order to build a braver world.

 Anchors: Listening to music while walking the dog every day.